Benjamin-Loison/matrix-commander-rs/README.md

 - Creating a brand new client, sending a message and destroying the client all in a single command.
 This send-and-forget command is:
-  `matrix-commander-rs --login password --user-login @john:some.homeserver.org --password secret --device matrix-commander-rs --room-default
+  `matrix-commander-rs --login password --user-login @john:some.homeserver.org --homeserver https://some.homeserver.org --password secret --device matrix-commander-rs --room-default
   \!someRoomId:some.homeserver.org --message Hello --logout me`.

 # What you can do